cciw-uk/cciw.co.uk/docs/services.rst

 Receiving:

-* In DNS (currently managed by DigitalOcean), we have an MX record pointing mail to Amazon SES servers.
+* In DNS, we have an MX record pointing mail to Amazon SES servers.
 Settings provided by Amazon - see https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-mx-record.html

 * In SES, we have a "rule set" that matches various email addresses and